Iced-Coded/Iced-Coded/README.md

 ### Greetings to my personal page 👋

-- 🔭 I’m currently working on _PushToAlert_
+- 🔭 I’m currently working on _N/A_
-- 🌱 I’m currently learning _PHP, jQuery_
+- 🌱 I’m currently learning _PHP, Tailwind CSS_
 - 📫 To reach me you can send me an email to _volkogon212@gmail.com_